-Forget building backlinks and other SEO/marketing jazz.
+Forget link building and other SEO/marketing jazz.
 Put your users first.

 It’s funny how most marketers like to complicate business goals.
 They keep pursuing tactics without thinking about the ROI on the time they spend.

 Why else would they even bother to visit you again?
 Even Google has adopted a pro-user experience stance.
-It shows in its rankings.
+It shows in its search engine rankings.

 Want a live example?